NOTE: Posts on this blog are based on the traditional one-year Prayer Book calendars/lectionaries.

 In the early years of the English Reformation, numerous churchmen and civic leaders were influenced by Luther.
 Luther's example led to Bible translations by William Tyndale and Miles Coverdale.
 Lutheran liturgical reforms influenced Thomas Cranmer's revisions.
 Cranmer's first official English liturgical text was the Litany in 1544.
 This Litany closely followed Luther's revision of 1529.
 Cranmer's later versions of the Anglican Daily Office and the Order for Holy Communion reflected several British and Continental influences, especially Lutheran ones.
-In addition, many daily and seasonal prayers were revised or rewritten under Reformation themes such as unearned grace and faith.
-Although the Anglican Articles of Religion drafted by Thomas Cranmer and revised by Matthew Parker were not fully Lutheran, they were heavily influenced by the Augsburg Confession and other Lutheran confessions.
-Besides Lutheran influences on Cranmer and other English Reformers, there were Lutheran tendencies in the personal ideas and practices of Elizabeth I and in the religious policies she supported.
+In addition, many daily and seasonal prayers were revised or rewritten under the influence of Reformation themes such as unearned grace and justifying faithAlthough the Anglican Articles of Religion, drafted by Thomas Cranmer and later revised by Matthew Parker and Convocation, were not Lutheran (especially the disputed Article XXIX), this Anglican confession was heavily influenced by the Augsburg Confession and other Lutheran confessions.
+Besides Lutheran influences on Cranmer and other English Reformers, there were Lutheran tendencies in the personal ideas and practices of Elizabeth I as well as in the religious policies she supported.

 No comments: